ÀÏ˾»ú¸£ÀûÍø

 Recent Publications

 Currier.
 J. M., Bounds, E. M., Matsuo, H., Abernethy, A. D., Witvliet, C. V., VanHarn, K., Root Luna, L., Foster, J. D., & Schnitker, S. A. (2024).
 Temporal associations between meaning in life, ultimate meaning struggles, and mental health outcomes in a spiritually integrated inpatient program.
 Journal of Clinical Psychology.
-Advanced online publication.
+Advance online publication.

 Currier, J. M., McDermott, R. C., Sanders, P., Barkham, M., Owen, J., Saxon, D., & Richards, P. S. (2024).
 Practice-based evidence for spiritually integrated psychotherapies: Examining trajectories of psychological and spiritual distress.
 Journal of Counseling Psychology.
 Advanced online publication.